-When service fees and other costs are incurred in relation to commissions and fees earned, the Group records these costs on a gross basis in 'non-interest expense' based on its assessment of whether it has primary responsibility to fulfill the contract with the customer and have discretion in establishing the price for the commissions and fees earned, which may require judgment.
+When service fees and other costs are incurred in relation to commissions and fees earned, the Group records these costs on a gross basis in either 'other operating expenses or staff costs' based on its assessment of whether it has primary responsibility to fulfill the contract with the customer and have discretion in establishing the price for the commissions and fees earned, which may require judgment.
+Other expenses are recognized on the accrual basis.